Scheduling a meeting can be difficult, especially while everyone is working from home.

 I and my colleagues have been working from home since the lockdown started in March 2020.
 I must admit working from home was a bit strange and difficult back then.
-We were placed in an awkward situation where we had to do our office works from the place of comfort.
+We were placed in an awkward situation where we had to do our office works from a place of comfort.

 I have compiled this blog post with all tips and tricks they used to stay efficient.
 Here’s how they did it.
 The end goal is to learn how they managed to have the same level of engagement during online meetings as meeting in a conference hall